wp-plugins/duplicator/readme.txt

 == Upgrade Notice ==

 Please use our ticketing system when submitting your logs.
-Do not post to the forums.
+Please do not post to the forums.